-If you’re planning to undertake construction work on a shared boundary with your neighbour, you might need a party wall agreement.
+Are you planning to carry out construction work on a shared wall?
+Boundary with your neighbour, you might need a party wall agreement.

-It’s a legal document that outlines the responsibilities and rights of both parties involved in the construction process.
+It’s a legal document that outlines the responsibilities.
+And rights of both parties involved in the construction process.

-A Party Wall Award is a legally binding document that lays out the rights and obligations of all parties involved in building work on a shared wall.
-The award is agreed upon by the appointed surveyors and includes details such as the scope of the work, the timetable for completion, and any compensation that may be owed to the adjoining owner for damage or disruption caused.
+A Party Wall Award is a legally binding document.
+That lays out the rights and obligations of all parties involved.
+In building work on a shared wall.
+The award is agreed upon by the appointed surveyors.
+And includes details such as the scope of the work.
+The timetable for completion.
+And any compensation that may be owed to the adjoining owner.
+For damage or disruption caused.

 If a contractor breaches the terms of the Party Wall Award, there are several options available: